benji93/goPractice/README.md

 # goPractice
-This is where I will place my practice code for the goLanguage
+This is where I will place my practice code for the goLanguage.